November 16, 2018

-Researchers believe parents are passing healthy oral bacteria in their saliva that will boost early development of their child's immune system.
-"The idea is that the microbes you're exposed to in infancy can affect your immune system's development later on in life," said Dr. Eliane Abou-Jaoude, an allergy fellow with the Henry Ford Health System in Detroit.
+Researchers believe parents are passing healthy oral bacteria in their saliva that will boost early development of their child's immune system, the news release explains.

-The study involved 128 mothers who were asked how they cleaned their baby's pacifier: Sterilizing it in boiling water or dishwasher, cleaning it with soap and water, or sucking on it.
+The study involved 128 mothers who were asked how they cleaned their baby's pacifier based off of these options: Sterilizing it in boiling water or dishwasher, cleaning it with soap and water, or sucking on it.
 Among the three methods, 30 mothers sterilized it, 53 cleaned it with soap and water, and nine sucked on the pacifier.

 Researchers compared the babies' IgE — which stands for antibody Immunoglobulin which is linked to the development of allergies and asthma —levels at birth, six months and 18 months for each cleaning method.
 They found a "significantly lower IgE level for babies at 18 months" whose mothers sucked on the pacifier to clean it.
 Additional analyses indicated the differences were first seen at about 10 months.

 Alternatively, CNN talked to Dr. Andrew MacGinnitie, clinical director of the Division of Immunology at Boston Children's Hospital, who notes that this small, to-be peer-reviewed study is "one more piece of data that early exposure to microbes helps prevent allergies."
 MacGinnitie notes that there are plenty of other factors that could have affected the child’s immune system, mothers who suck on their children's pacifiers could also "let their kids play in the dirt, or their whole house could be less clean."